Naereen/web-sphinx/coronavirus.en.rst

 .. warning:: This page is only describing MY point-of-view, it is NOT officially from the point of view of my employer.

+.. todo:: Translate this page from French to English here?

 I am describing **in French** in `this webpage <coronavirus.fr.html>`_ how I will (try my best) to teach remotely, during this special moment !